pdfmm/pdfmm/README.md

 There's a playground area in the repository where you can find have access to pre-build dependencies for some popular architectures/operating systems.
-Have a look in the [Readme](https://github.com/pdfmm/pdfmm/tree/master/playground) there.
+Have a look in the [Readme](https://github.com/podofo/podofo/tree/master/playground) there.
-Also the github workflow [definition](https://github.com/pdfmm/pdfmm/tree/master/.github/workflows) files are very useful as they provide booststrap commands to build pdfmm with latest packages from [brew](https://brew.sh/) under mac and `apt-get` under ubuntu.
+Also the github workflow [definition](https://github.com/podofo/podofo/tree/master/.github/workflows) files are very useful as they provide booststrap commands to build PoDoFo with latest packages from [brew](https://brew.sh/) under mac and `apt-get` under ubuntu.

 ## String encoding and buffer conventions